 The Family Educational Rights and Privacy Act of 1974 (FERPA), also known as the "Buckley Amendment," is a federal law that gives protection to student educational records.
-One can read this policy on MyUIndy at uindy.edu/policies/faculty-staff-and-students.
+One can read this policy on the UIndy Student, Faculty, and Academic Policies page.